zapman449/monitorama_2016_notes/Tue09__Lightening_Talks__by_everyone.md

 ### Block Chains by Ryan
 * Money takes 3 days between banks
-* CC's hide this delay, but it's stil there.
+* CC's hide this delay, but it's still there.
 * Refunds still take 3 days...
     * unless you're poor
 * Why does it take so long?